-An application for admission to the Department of Architecture and Urban Design consists of four basic components that present a candidate’s academic background, interests, achievements, and potential.
+An application for admission to UCLA Architecture and Urban Design consists of four basic components that present a candidate’s academic background, interests, achievements, and potential.
 See “Admission Requirements” under each degree program.

 Obtain the UCLA Application for Graduate Admission (AGA) online.
 (Concurrent degree programs are listed at the bottom of the drop-down list.)

-(In this is a four-year program, students typically take mostly Urban Planning courses during their first year, then take courses in Architecture, though they may take courses in both Departments at the same time.
-Please check Urban Planning's website for course information.)
+In this four-year program, students typically take mostly Urban Planning courses during their first year, then take courses in Architecture and Urban Design, though they may take courses in both subject areas at the same time.
+Please check Urban Planning's website for course information.